 What does it take to become a dietitian?
 Find out about the academic requirements.

-Dietitians of Canada manages the annual selection process for post-degree internship programs.
-A computerized database system is used to match student program choices with program rankings.
+Dietitians of Canada manages the annual selection process for post-degree Practicum Program Match, a system used to match student program choices with available Program openings.

 Have you completed your education as a dietitian outside Canada?
 Learn about the steps to qualify for practice in Canada.